Understanding the way to get chalk paint off of wood can help you eliminate excess or thick layers of paint or even paint splatters.

 - Choose an eco-friendly paint thinner when possible.

 - Protect surfaces to prevent damage caused by splashing paint remover or splatters.

 - Work in a well-ventilated area and wear protective gear to limit exposure to chemicals.

-1. Gather your tools.
-Once everything is assembled, you can put on your protective gear and double-check that the room is well ventilated.
+Step 1.
+Gather your tools.
+Once everything is assembled, you can put on your protective gear and double-check that the room is well-ventilated.

 Now is also the time to remove any items on the floor that could get in your way.

 This will help remove any wax from the wood before sanding.
-Remove as much as possible and allow the surface to completely dry.
+Remove as much as possible and allow the surface to dry completely.

 Be sure you sand along the grain.
 As you sand, you can vacuum at the same time to limit the dust collected.

 Step 4.
 Replace the old sandpaper with new pieces, if needed, to complete the sanding process.